Frequently Asked Questions

 For a CoS that's 'used' (i.e. has had a visa issued on it) we have to use the Migrant Activity facility to update your CoS (this includes change of circumstances as well as immigration offences such as overstaying or abscounding from work)

-I'm a visa national and I read it takes a long time to get a point based UK work permit.
+I'm a visa national and I read it takes a long time to get a point based UK CoS.
 Is this true?

 The points needed for a Tier 5 Sporting and Creative Certificate of Sponsorship (CoS) are covered once you've been approved by a Grade A level sponsor and therefore can be processed quickly online (provided you're not a "non-visa national" - see below)